 About Charlotte

-Charlotte Gray is one of Canada’s best-known writers, and author of eight acclaimed books of literary non-fiction.
+Charlotte Gray is one of Canada’s best-known writers of literary non-fiction.
 Born in Sheffield, England, and educated at Oxford University and the London School of Economics, she began her writing career in England as a magazine editor and newspaper columnist.
 After coming to Canada in 1979, she worked as a political commentator, book reviewer and magazine columnist before she turned to biography and popular history.

-Charlotte appears regularly on radio and television as a political and cultural commentator.
-In 2004 she was the advocate for Sir John A. Macdonald, Canada’s first prime minister, for the CBC series: The Greatest Canadian.
-She has been a judge for several of Canada’s most prestigious literary prizes, including the Giller Prize for Fiction, the Charles Taylor Prize for Non-fiction and the Shaunessy Cohen Prize for Political Writing.
+Charlotte appears regularly on radio and television as a political and cultural commentator, and is a regular book reviewer for the Wall Street Journal, Literary Review of Canada and Canada’s History.
+She has also written for the UK Guardian, Walrus, the Globe and Mail, the Toronto Star and most major Canadian magazines.
+She has been a celebrity panelist, championing Jane Urquhart’s novel Away, in CBC Radio’s annual battle of the books, Canada Reads, and was the advocate for Sir John A. Macdonald, Canada’s first prime minister, for the CBC series: The Greatest Canadian.
+She has been a judge for several of Canada’s most prestigious literary prizes, including the Giller Prize for Fiction, the Charles Taylor Prize for Non-fiction and the Shaughnessy Cohen Prize for Political Writing.
+In 2019, she was the only Canadian member of the jury for the Cundill Prize, the distinguished international award for the best English-language history book of 2018.
+In 2023, she was a member of the inaugural jury for the Weston International Award for Non-fiction, administered by the Writers Trust.

-Charlotte lives in Ottawa with her husband George Anderson, and has three sons.
+Charlotte lives in Ottawa with her husband George Anderson.
+They have three adult sons.

 Journalism Awards and Prizes